Spain in the Eurovision Song Contest 2011: Final

 The final took place on 18 February 2011.
 The winner was selected over two rounds of voting.
-In the first round, each finalist performed three candidate songs and one song per finalist advanced to the second round by the jury who each awarded 1, 2 and 3 points to their top three songs performed by each finalist.
-In the vote to select Lucía Pérez's song, "Que me quiten lo bailao" and "Abrázame" were tied at 12 points each but since "Que me quiten lo bailao" received the most top marks from the jury the song advanced to the second round, despite Pérez and part of the studio audience preferring "Abrázame".
+In the first round, each finalist performed their three candidate Eurovision songs and the in-studio jury selected one to advance to the second round.
+In the vote to select Lucía Pérez's song, "Que me quiten lo bailao" and "Abrázame" were tied at 12 points each but since "Que me quiten lo bailao" received the most top marks from the jury the song advanced to the second round.
+The five members of the in-studio jury that evaluated the entries during the show were Albert Hammond (singer-songwriter, music producer), Sole Giménez (singer), Reyes del Amor (expert specializing in the Eurovision Song Contest), David Ascanio (singer-songwriter) and Boris Izaguirre (television presenter, screenwriter, journalist).
 In the second round, the winner, "Que me quiten lo bailao" performed by Lucía Pérez, was selected exclusively through a public televote.
-The percentages of the second and third placed acts were also revealed, but their names weren't known until 2020 when Blas Cantó revealed that he and his group Auryn came second.